-- 3. The child's place of residence is within the catchment area, as defined by the local authority (a street list of this area is available for viewing in the school office)
+- 3. The child's place of residence is within the catchment area (at the application closing date, and reassessed on the National Offer Date), as defined by the local authority (a street list of this area is available for viewing in the school office)

-10 points - The child's place of residence is outside the catchment area, as defined by the local authority, but within the Ancient Parish of St Mary the Virgin & All Souls, Bulwell (a street list of this area is available for viewing in the school office) 8 points - 5.
+10 points - 4.
+The child's place of residence is outside the catchment area (at the application closing date, and reassessed on the National Offer Date), as defined by the local authority, but within the Ancient Parish of St Mary the Virgin & All Souls, Bulwell (a street list of this area is available for viewing in the school office) 8 points - 5.
 Whether the child will have a sibling in the school at the time of entering the school 4 points - 6.
 Whether the child and family attends the parish church of St Mary the Virgin & All Souls, Bulwell, or the parish church of St John the Divine, Bulwell.
 Applicants will be required to state on the Supplementary Form whether as worshippers they are:

-i) At the heart of,
+i) At the heart of,ii) Attached to,4 points3 points

-ii) Attached to,

-iii) Is known to the parish church
+iii) Is known to the parish church 2 points

-4 points

-3 points

-2 points